 Just hit the Windows key type or Ctrl + Esc, which is looking, I’m looking for my mouse now.
 You will see the change in your mouse settings appear.
 Now you can use it to search for files, therefore the best shortcuts on your computer.
 You even have a document filter at the top, but it’s not the fastest way.
 I don’t recommend trying to find files through this Windows search shortcut.
 I’ll show you a better shortcut for this.
 This is for settings and apps using Windows only or control escape keyboard shortcuts,

 Top shortcut number 2

-If you have placed excel at first place in the taskbar and this is the first position number one now that if you just press the Windows One keyboard shortcut, you will see Excel open automatically.
+If you have placed excel in first place in the taskbar and this is the first position number one now that if you just press the Windows One keyboard shortcut, you will see Excel open automatically.
 So Windows One will now automatically open Excel.

-Top shortcut number three
+Top shortcut 3

 is the File Explorer shortcut, which is the fastest way to find files on your computer.
 So while the Windows key, the fastest way to find Windows E programs and settings is the fastest way to find your file.
 So hitting Windows will launch File Explorer, which is a much more robust system, just press Windows E to search your computer.
-You have filter options, you can sort, you can search for things, you even have search filters.
+You have filter options, you can sort, you can search for things, and you even have search filters.